-For anyone who cannot use a firearm for their defense I recommend considering the combination of a 600 lumen flash light and a six-inch blade.
-There are other combinations that one might find more suitable such as an airsoft and a hatchet, or any other combination of items that give you the ability to strike your would-be attacker without them being able to look at you and therefor defend against your attack.
+For anyone who cannot use a firearm for their defense, I recommend considering the combination of a 600-lumen flashlight and a six-inch blade.
+There are other combinations that one might find more suitable such as an airsoft and a hatchet, or any other combination of items that give you the ability to strike your would-be attacker without them being able to look at you and therefore defend against your attack.

 Don’t make your residence appealing to break into.
 Get dark curtains or black-out blinds so that it would be difficult for someone outside to know if you are awake or even inside.
 Keep a porch light on at night.
 Plant plants with thorns under windows.
 Lock all doors and windows.
 And be a little nosey.
 Get to know your neighbors and their activities within reason.
 Get security cameras.